 Non-professionals are those who have not received direct or indirect remuneration to show, train, or assist in training a cutting horse or cutting horse rider.
 Non-professionals may not train horses in any equine discipline.
-However, NCHA does not consider professional cutting horse trainers’ spouses or employees who do not teach cutting horse riders or train cutting horses on cattle to receive indirect remuneration.
+However, NCHA does not consider professional cutting horse trainers’ spouses or employees who do not teach cutting horse riders or train cutting horses on cattle or any type of training device to receive indirect remuneration.
 Those individuals can show as Non-Professionals.

 For a complete explanation of Amateur and Non-Pro status, refer to NCHA’s current Official Handbook of Rules and Regulations.

 5. How do I obtain an Amateur or Non-Pro card?

 Before entering any Amateur or Non-Pro class at an NCHA show, you must complete an Amateur/Non-Pro application, in addition to your membership, and submit it along with a $20 fee, for approval to the NCHA office.
 Your approval status will be indicated on your membership card.